tylerdigital/simple-custom-login/README.txt

 e.g.

-1. Upload `simple-custom-login` to the `/wp-content/plugins/` directory
+1. Install the plugin using the plugin installer within WordPress (or, upload the `simple-custom-login` folder to the `/wp-content/plugins/` directory)

-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Usage ==

+An options page can be found within Settings -> Simple Custom Login

+Within the Simple Custom Login options page select the color scheme that you would like the button and link colors to be.

+Upload a background image file that you would like to be used for the background of your WordPress login.

+Be sure to Save Changes once you are done with your customizations.

 == Frequently Asked Questions ==